GLOBAL MARKETS-Stocks ease on earnings outlook, Greece worries

 * Strong U.S. labor data lifts Treasury yields

-* U.S. crude weakens anew on inventory build at Cushing (Adds oil settlement prices, recasts first paragraph)
+* U.S. crude weakens anew on inventory build at Cushing (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, Jan 29 (Reuters) - Global equity markets eased on Thursday, slipping over Greek concerns and a mixed earnings season so far, but Wall Street rebounded in a late surge and U.S. government bond yields rose on fresh signs of a strong American labor market.
+NEW YORK, Jan 29 (Reuters) - Global equity markets eased on Thursday, knocked lower by concerns over Greece’s new anti-bailout government and a mixed earnings season so far, while U.S. government bond yields rose on fresh signs of a strong American labor market.

-Major Wall Street indices reversed early losses to rally as Apple Inc and Boeing Co extended gains fueled by strong earnings reports earlier this week.
+Major Wall Street indices reversed early losses to rally as Boeing Co and Apple Inc extended gains fueled by strong earnings reports earlier this week.

-Buying picked up once the benchmark S&P 500 rebounded to hold above 2,000, a psychologically important level.

-“There’s so much uncertainly about where the market is going to be two weeks from now,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles, adding that traders fear a declining market but also don’t want to miss out on potentially dramatic upswings.

-Earlier, weak results hit European shares, with Royal Dutch Shell weighing on the market after it missed earnings expectations.
-The oil major, which closed down 4.3 percent, said it would cut spending by $15 billion over three years due to slumping crude prices.
+Earlier, though, weak results hit European shares, with Royal Dutch Shell weighing on the market after it missed earnings expectations.
+The oil major, which fell 4.3 percent, said it would cut spending by $15 billion over three years due to slumping crude prices.

 German bond yields initially fell as worries over Greece’s new anti-bailout government buoyed demand for top-rated assets, but the yield on U.S. Treasuries rose after surprisingly strong weekly data on American jobless claims bolstered optimism.